Research ships and supporting facilities

 Ownership of the RV Prince Madog is via a joint venture between the University of Wales Bangor (UWB) and P&O Maritime Services - external link - known collectively as P&O Maritime Ocean Sciences (POMOS).

 Applications to use the RV Prince Madog must cover all costs associated with use of the vessel.
 Funds may be applied for from NERC or from other funding sources.
-Support from NMF-SS is available for cruises on RV Prince Madog and must be costed into research grant applications in discussion with the NMF-SS programme manager (Colin Day - email@example.com).
-If you require costs, they should be requested at least two months prior to the grant application submission deadline.
+Support from NMF is available for cruises on RV Prince Madog and must be costed into research grant applications in discussion with the NMF programme manager (Colin Day - firstname.lastname@example.org).
+If you require support costs for a proposal these should be requested through the normal channels by submitting a Ship-time & Marine Equipment (SME) form on the Marine Facilities Planning - external link tool and notifying the NMF programme manager once complete.
+A minimum of two months before the grant application submission deadline.

 Queries relating to the vessel, facilities, equipment and technical support should in the first place be directed to: